efrenmarin45/efrenmarin45/README.md

 ### 🛠 I’m currently working on:
 - Writing internal technical documents for our tools and workflows
 - Developing greenfield projects for the Department of Defense
-- Refactoring legacy code to ES6/modern frameworks
+- Refactoring legacy code to take advantage of ES6 features
-- Fleshing out passion projects
+- Fleshing out passion projects.

 ### 🌱 I’m currently learning:
 - Typescript
 - GraphQL
+- Data Modeling

-### 🥅 My goals for 2023 are:
+### 🥅 My goals for 2024 are:
 - Expand my network and attend more developer meetups
-- Continue to lead projects and help onboard junior developers
+- Continue to lead projects and help create sustainable coding standards
-- Increase my public commits to my personal projects
+- Increase and expand the scope of my personal projects
 - Continue to publish articles on Medium & Dev.to
-- Learn to ride a motorcycle!
+- Publish my own robust API

 ### 👾 Fun facts:
 - I am a sucker for paranormal shows/movies